Securing a Clinical Site

 - This facility will be asked to enter into an Education Agreement with Jackson College.
 (This process is handled by the Allied Health Office and Jackson College’s Legal Affairs Office).

-Please download the DMS Advising Fact Sheet (pdf), print a copy, sign the last page, and return it to Student Services, or fax it to 517.796.8631.
+Please download the DMS Advising Fact Sheet (pdf), print a copy, sign the last page, and return it to Student Services.

 Due to the State Authorization Reciprocity Agreement (SARA), at this time we cannot offer online courses and/or clinical externships in California.
 If you can only attend a clinical externship (a requirement of all DMS programs) in the states listed above, and you are unable to relocate to a participating SARA state, you will be unable to complete a degree in any of our DMS program offerings.
 If you are willing to relocate to a SARA member state, please contact the Allied Health office at 517.768.7007.